 Michael Wyatt $500 Hospitalero Service Grant

-The Michael Wyatt $500 Hospitalero Service Grant is grant is given in loving memory of the Rev. Michael Wyatt, who served as chair of the American Pilgrims board of directors from 2006–2008.
+The Michael Wyatt Hospitalero Service Grant is grant was established in loving memory of the Rev. Michael Wyatt, who served as chair of the American Pilgrims board of directors from 2006–2008.
 Michael’s insightful, wise, enthusiastic and caring leadership and belief in service to pilgrims were key factors in American Pilgrims’ ability to blossom into a truly national organization.
 Michael passed away in July 2009.

 Who Can Apply

-- Current members of American Pilgrims on the Camino at the time of application and at the time of service
+- Current dues-paying members of American Pilgrims on the Camino at the time of application and at the time of service,

-We encourage new hospitaleros — first-time volunteers have priority
+We encourage new hospitaleros to apply.
+First-time volunteers have priority.

-If you have questions or would like more information about the American Pilgrims on the Camino Grants Program, please email us.
+If you have questions or would like more information about this hospitalero service grant program, please email us at email@example.com.